Frédéric Passy: Family and early life

-Frédéric Passy was born in Paris in 1822 to an aristocratic Catholic family, which had strong ties to Orléanist politics.
+Passy was born in Paris in 1822 to an aristocratic Catholic family, which had strong ties to Orléanist politics.

 His father, Justin Félix Passy, was a veteran of Waterloo.
 His paternal grandfather, Louis François Passy, had been Receveur Général des Finances (Receiver General of Finance), an important office in the Ancien Régime.
-His paternal grandmother was Jacquette Pauline Hélène d’Aure, whose brother, the Count d'Aure, was a riding master who fought for France in Egypt and Saint-Domingue.
+His paternal grandmother was Jacquette Pauline Hélène d'Aure, whose brother, the Count d'Aure, was a riding master who fought for France in Egypt and Saint-Domingue.

 Passy's mother, Marie Louise Pauline Salleron, was from an aristocratic Parisian family.
 His maternal great-grandfather, Joseph Salleron, was deputy mayor of the 6th arrondissement of Paris, and his maternal grandfather, Claude Louis Salleron, created a highly-profitable tanning business and was proposed as an officer in the National Guard in 1814.

 After getting married in 1821, Félix Passy moved into the family home with Claude Louis Salleron.
 They went into business with each other and Félix eventually became an equal partner.
 Frédéric Passy's mother died in 1827, and in 1847, Félix married Irma Moricet, his son's widowed mother-in-law.